HQAnime/AnimeGo-Re/README.md

 * Slow and buggy

-(try search conan or one piece..., it is fine for short anime)
+(Try searching conan or one piece..., it is fine for short anime)
 * Episode may not be in order
 * May have weird issues if you scroll SUPER fast

 Hopefully, they could be fixed in the future

+## What's next?
+I will rewrite [WoWs Info](https://github.com/HenryQuan/WoWs_Info_Swift) using react native and it will be open sourced as well (why not >_<).
+It is going to be published on Google Play.

+For IOS, it might be a bit troublesome but it should be fine I hope.
+I need to draw my diagrams >_<.